-Johnson’s platform is centered on his “two-cents plan,” which he argues would reduce the federal deficit and inflation by curbing two cents of federal discretionary spending for every dollar.
+Johnson’s platform centered on his “two-cents plan,” which he argued would reduce the federal deficit and inflation by curbing two cents of federal discretionary spending for every dollar.

 Johnson previously sought the 2022 Republican gubernatorial nomination in Michigan but was disqualified from the primary after submitting too many fake signatures endorsing his candidacy.

-Update, August 29, 2 pm ET: This story was originally published on February 23 and has been updated multiple times, most recently to include that Francis Suarez has withdrawn from the race.
+Update, November 13, 11 am ET: This story was originally published on February 23 and has been updated multiple times, most recently to include that Sen. Tim Scott has withdrawn from the race.